MFlisar/GDPRDialog/README.md

 * it automatically reshows the dialog if the user did not give any consent or if the setup defines that the app is not allowed to be used without ads and the user has not accepted ads at all yet
 * works with a dialog fragment, so rotation and remembering intermediate state is done in the library
 * uses soft opt in
+* allows setups like following:
+  * allow/disallow app usage if the user gives no consent
+  * optioanlly explicitly ask for the users age (it's saver according to a data security expert I know)
+  * allow to handle fallback to paid app instead of not personalised ads and also allows to offer personalised/non personalised/paid no ads version

 ### Gradle (via [JitPack.io](https://jitpack.io/))